klutchell/mediaserver/README.md

 A custom domain isn't expensive, and I'm using one from [namecheap](namecheap.com).

 Free subdomain services could also be used but the configuration would have to be adjusted to use url sub-paths instead of unique sub-domains.
-This is not the route I've taken in the guide.
+Sub-paths are not covered in this guide.

 Example:
-  *  `mediaserver.freedomain.com/plex`
+  *  `myserver.freedomain.com/plex`
-  *  `mediaserver.freedomain.com/plexpy`
+  *  `myserver.freedomain.com/plexpy`
   * ...

 ### CloudFlare